Optimal grading contests: Model

-The idea is that if $g(.)$ is monotone increasing, it is essentially adding extra weight to the region of $f(.)$ where it is positive as compared to where $f(.)$ is negative.
-Since the area under $f(.)$ itself is zero, it follows that the area under $f(.)*g(.)$ must be positive.
+The claim clearly holds when $f_2(.)$ is a constant function.
+If $f_2(.)$ is increasing, it puts greater weight to the region of $f_1(.)$ where it is positive as compared to where $f_1(.)$ is negative, and therefore, the integral is greater in comparison to the case where the weight is uniform over the entire region.